Isleden/ProjDevProject_LaundryDash_G6/README.md

 ## ⚙️Features

-    1. User Registration:
+    1.User Registration:
     • The platform provides a user-friendly registration process, allowing new users to quickly sign up as a laundry business owner, driver, or customer.

-    2. Service Selection and Order Placement:
+    2.Service Selection and Order Placement:
     • Customers can choose their preferred laundry provider for services.
     • Customers can search for their preferred laundry provider to save time.
     • Customers can enter the amount of clothes they have, and the system will automatically calculate the total weight and determine the appropriate load category.

-    3. Real-Time Order Status Updates:
+    3.Real-Time Order Status Updates:
     • Users can track the status of their laundry orders in real time, from pickup to cleaning to delivery, enhancing trust and satisfaction.

-    4. Manage multiple businesses:
+    4.Manage multiple businesses:
     • Laundry business owners can add and manage multiple businesses from a single account.

-    5. Add multiple services to a business:
+    5.Add multiple services to a business:
     • Business owners can add various services, each categorized by load types (e.g., light, medium, heavy), which determine the pricing for customer orders.

-    6. User-friendly UI:
+    6.User-friendly UI:
     • The platform is designed to be intuitive and accessible, catering to users of different age groups.

-    7. Driver delivery orders:
+    7.Driver delivery orders:
     • Drivers can accept multiple delivery orders and view detailed information about the customer, their order, and the associated laundry business